-- 2.3.1.
-The election shall be for a three-year term, except for terms that begin in the Fall of 2020. - 2.3.2.
-Elected representatives who go on leave for any part of the academic year forfeit the remainder of their term, creating a vacancy that shall be filled by regular procedure. - 2.3.3.
-Upon the completion of their term, representatives may run for re-election but shall serve no more than nine consecutive years. - 2.4.
-Exceptional Procedure for Academic Year 2019-2020 - 2.4.1.
-All 2019-2020 interim appointments shall end at the conclusion of the academic year. - 2.4.2.
-The Chairs of the Senate and Staff Affairs Committee shall send out a call for nominations for all four vacancies no later than the second week of March 2020, and the election shall be held during the Senate/Staff Affairs Committee's April 2020 meeting. - 2.4.3.
+&lt;sup>9 Exceptional Procedure for Academic Year 2019-2020.
+All 2019-2020 interim appointments shall end at the conclusion of the academic year.
+The Chairs of the Senate and Staff Affairs Committee shall send out a call for nominations for all four vacancies no later than the second week of March 2020, and the election shall be held during the Senate/Staff Affairs Committee's April 2020 meeting.
 In order to stagger terms of the elected representatives, the length of terms beginning in the Fall of 2020 shall be determined by lot after the election.
 One of the elected representatives shall serve a one-year term, one shall serve a two-year term, and two shall serve three-year terms.
-Subsequently all terms shall be three years. - 2.5.
-Function: The President's Budget Advisory Committee (PBAC) reviews the university budget periodically and makes recommendations to the President regarding budget proposals.
+Subsequently all terms shall be three years.